ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/deploy-zero-downtime-2.md

 **Solution:**
 I'd suggest adding a few lines to the end of your `post-receive` script to remove old releases after each redeployment, but I suppose you could also use a Systemd service/timer, or just manually SSH into your server every once in a while and manually delete old releases.

-Below are two options to give you something to start with---modify as desired.
+Below are two options to give you something to start with---pick one and modify as desired.

 **Option 1: Keep only the N newest releases**